apatik/phpki/README.md

 means, then go Googling.

 With PHP 5, make sure register_long_arrays in turn on in php.ini or .htaccess.
-Otherwise, you may get an error similar to "method=post was not found on this se rver.
+Otherwise, you may get an error similar to "method=post was not found on this server."

 INSTALLATION:
 Make sure "AllowOverride All" is set in your Apache configuration file.
 This is necessary because PHPki uses .htaccess files to implement HTTP authentication and to enforce file access restrictions.
 If you must change this Apache setting, don't forget to restart Apache.

 Unpack the PHPki tarball onto your web server.
 For example: